 - Make implementation of simple screen, complex.

 - Increase development and maintenance cost of simple application.

-MVVM breaks the responsibilities into more refined form than MVC which improves unit testing and maintenance of the complex view but it increase the code development and maintenance cost.
-It’s not necessary to use either MVVM or MVC into you code.
-You can mix match them and use MVVM for complex views and MVC for simple views in a single application.
-This can help you reduce unnecessary development and maintenance cost.
+MVVM breaks the responsibilities into a more refined form than MVC which improves unit testing and maintenance of the complex view but it increases the code development and maintenance cost.
+It’s not necessary to use either MVVM or MVC into your code.
+You can mix and match them and use MVVM for complex views and MVC for simple views in a single application.
+This can help you reduce unnecessary development and maintenance costs.

 You can find Temperature App implementation using MVVM here.
-If you have any question, comments or suggestion, feel free to drop a comment.
+If you have any questions, comments or suggestions, feel free to drop a comment.

 © 2020 BAG